glorialulu/TSNet/docs/transient.rst

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 15-16

-Existing leak should be included in the initial condition solver (WNTR simulator);
+Existing leaks should be included in the initial condition solver (WNTR simulator);
-thus, it is necessary to define the leakage before performing the initial condition calculation.
+thus, it is necessary to define the leakage before calculating the initial conditions.
-For more information about the inclusion of leaks in initial condition calculation, please refer to WNTR documentation [WNTRSi]_.
+For more information about the inclusion of leaks in steady state calculation, please refer to WNTR documentation [WNTRSi]_.
 During the transient simulation, the leaking node is modeled using the two compatibility equations, a continuity equation, and an orifice